Peilonrayz/CodeReview/README.md

 # Purpose
 This repository is designed to hold common/reoccurring topics that come up in code reviews.
+See: [Common Review Quotes](https://codereview.meta.stackexchange.com/questions/7230/common-review-quotes) there was no consensus or good ideas on how to proceed.
+So I am taking the opportunity to try a couple of experiments and see if there is a good way to achieve this goal.

 # Layout
     README.md           This file